 - basic state and formula grant programs,

 - service projects,

 - rehabilitation training discretionary grant programs,

-- Randolph-Sheppard vending facilities and
+- and Randolph-Sheppard vending facilities programs.

 RSA is responsible for the formulation, development and implementation of regulations, policies, and guidelines.
 RSA serves as a resource and clearinghouse of information for service providers at national, state and local levels in the development of national programs to reduce or eliminate social and environmental barriers experienced by persons with disabilities.